 Smart Arc is an AI solutions company offering turnkey solutions to businesses in different industries.
 It is also the first company in South Africa that offers operations-focused training to organizations.
 Smart Arc offers training to individuals and organizations with the goal of having in-house AI expertise.

-The company is led by, Dr Wesley Daniel is a serial entrepreneur and winner of the Standard Bank Rising Star Awards in the Mining & Industrials sector.
+The company is led by, Dr Glen Nwaila, an esteemed geologist in the mining industry and academia, and a past winner of the Standard Bank Rising Star Awards in the Mining & Industrials sector.

 Smart Arc offers end to end AI solutions to companies across different industries.
-Major clients that has assisted are in the mining industry.
-According to Lebogang Phoshoko of Smart Arc, they are able to determine concentrations of ore without traditional assays, and has the potential to reduce costs in be a lifeline for the flailing mining economy in South Africa.
+Their flagship product is GS-Pred grade prediction tool which could have long-reaching implications for the mining industry.
+According to Dr Nwaila, they are able to determine concentrations of ore without traditional assays, offering mining companies the ability to reduce costs in what could be a lifeline for the flailing mining economy in South Africa.

 Using machine learning, Smart Arc Data is helping mining companies to determine the locations of ore bodies as well as concentrations, using the historical data that the company already has.
-This helps mining operations to drastically reduce costs in both exploration and assaying.
 Smart Arc is also driving solutions related remote mining, which can assist operations to mine reefs that were previously not economically viable.

 DataProphet is one of the pioneers of AI in South Africa and already international force, with clients like BMW and others.
 Led by serial entrepreneur Daniel Schwartzkopff, and data scientist Francis Cronje, Data prophet focus on foundry process and has been operating since 2016.